Perturbations of APS Boundary Conditions for Lorentzian Dirac Operators

-For $x\in V\cap \Ran({P'})$ we proceed analogously.
+For $x\in V\cap \Ran({P'})$, we proceed analogously.

-$2. \Rightarrow 3.$: Choose $V_1:=V\cap \Ran(P)$ and $V_2:=V\cap \Ran({P'})$.
-As intersecting with a subspace cannot increase the codimension and intersections of closed spaces are closed, these are closed, finite codimensional and have the desired properties.
+$(2) \Rightarrow (3)$: Choose $V_1:=V\cap \Ran(P)$ and $V_2:=V\cap \Ran({P'})$.
+As intersecting with a~subspace cannot increase the codimension (when taking that subspace as the new total space) and intersections of closed spaces are closed, these are closed, finite-codimensional and have the desired properties.

-$3.\Rightarrow 1.$: $P_{P'}$ has finite dimensional kernel, as the kernel of $P$ cannot intersect $V_1$ non-trivially.
-As the kernel of ${P'}$ cannot intersect $V_2$ non-trivially, we obtain that ${P'}_P$ has finite dimensional kernel.
+$(3)\Rightarrow (1)$: $P_{P'}$ has finite-dimensional kernel, as the kernel of $P$ cannot intersect $V_2$ non-trivially.
+As the kernel of ${P'}$ cannot intersect $V_1$ non-trivially, we obtain that ${P'}_P$ has finite-dimensional kernel.
 As this is the adjoint of $P_{P'}$, the only thing left to show is that $P_{P'}$ has closed range.

-Let $z_n$ be a sequence in $\Ran(P_{P'})$ that converges to a limit $z\in\Ran(P)$.
+Let $(z_n)$ be a sequence in $\Ran(P_{P'})$ that converges to a limit $z\in\Ran(P)$.
 We need to show that $z\in P(\Ran(P'))$.
 Assume without loss of generality that the $z_n$ are non-zero.
 Choose $x_n\in \Ran({P'})$ orthogonal to $\Ker(P_{P'})$ such that $Px_n=z_n$ (this can be obtained from an arbitrary preimage sequence by subtracting the projection to the kernel).
-Choose $a_n$ and $b_n$ in $\Ran({P'})$ such that $a_n\in V_1$, $b_n\bot V_1$ and $a_n+b_n=x_n$.
+Choose $a_n$ and $b_n$ in $\Ran({P'})$ such that $a_n\in V_2$, $b_n\bot V_2$ and $a_n+b_n=x_n$.